microbug/docker-cryptostorm-client/README.md

 ### DNS
 **You must specify at least one DNS server or the container won't be able to connect and will exit**.
 It is suggested that you use [Cryptostorm's deepDNS service](https://github.com/cryptostorm/cstorm_deepDNS).
 You should look through the [list of resolvers](https://github.com/cryptostorm/cstorm_deepDNS/blob/master/dnscrypt-resolvers.csv) and select the two that are closest (geographically) to **your chosen Cryptostorm node**, not your physical location.
 This is because DNS is accessed over the VPN once it has started.

+### IPv6
+**[You should disable IPv6 on the host](https://twitter.com/cryptostorm_is/status/735068133308956672)**.
+IPv6 It isn't easily possible to do this within the container without making it privileged.
+There are [various](http://ask.xmodulo.com/disable-ipv6-linux.html) [guides](https://support.purevpn.com/how-to-disable-ipv6-linuxubuntu) [online](https://askubuntu.com/questions/309461/how-to-disable-ipv6-permanently) for this.